spacemouse/Earthbound-Battle-Backgrounds-JS/README.md

 You should see https://github.com/gjtorikian/Earthbound-Battle-Backgrounds-JS for a detailed explanation of the earthbound battle background system.

+## Live Version

+You can see a live version of it at http://spacey.lv/earthbound/

 ## Possible improvements

 Honestly this could hopefully be adapted to not need to use Earthbound's animation data, but be able to use custom animation data.